integrations/microsoft-teams/Readme.md

 - reviews - Pull request reviews
 - +label:"your label" - Filter issues, pull-requests and comments based on their labels.

-To see the currently active filters use `@github subscribe list features`
+To see the list of subscribed features, use `@github subscribe list features`
 <p align="left"><img width="500" alt="List Features notifications" src="images/ListFeatures.PNG"></p>

 ### Filters